silverstripe/silverstripe-admin/README.md

 ## Overview

-Provides a basic management UI for the [SilverStripe Framework](http://silverstripe.org).
+Provides a basic management UI for the [Silverstripe Framework](http://silverstripe.org).
 Allows authors to manage their profile as well as members with their group and permission assignments.
 Can be extended with the [silverstripe/cms](https://github.com/silverstripe/silverstripe-cms) module to provide content management abilities.